The Sun (United Kingdom): Editorial and production issues in the 2000s

-On 9 December 2010, The Sun published a front-page story claiming that terrorist group Al-Qaeda had threatened a terrorist attack on Granada Television in Manchester to disrupt the episode of the soap opera Coronation Street to be transmitted live that evening.
-The paper cited unnamed sources, claiming "cops are throwing a ring of steel around tonight's live episode of Coronation Street over fears it has been targeted by Al-Qaeda."
-Later that morning, however, Greater Manchester Police categorically denied having "been made aware of any threat from Al-Qaeda or any other proscribed organisation."
-The Sun published a small correction on 28 December, admitting "that while cast and crew were subject to full body searches, there was no specific threat from Al-Qaeda as we reported."
+On 9 December 2010, The Sun published a front-page story claiming that the terrorist group Al-Qaeda had threatened a terrorist attack on Granada Television in Manchester to disrupt the episode of the soap opera Coronation Street that was to be transmitted live that evening.
+The paper cited unnamed sources claiming that "cops are throwing a ring of steel around tonight's live episode of Coronation Street over fears it has been targeted by Al-Qaeda".
+Later that morning, however, Greater Manchester Police categorically denied having "been made aware of any threat from Al-Qaeda or any other proscribed organisation".
+The Sun published a small correction on 28 December, admitting "that while cast and crew were subject to full body searches, there was no specific threat from Al-Qaeda as we reported".
 The apology had been negotiated by the Press Complaints Commission.
 For the day following the 2011 Norway attacks, The Sun produced an early edition blaming the massacre on al-Qaeda on its front page.
 Later the perpetrator was revealed to be Anders Behring Breivik, a far-right terrorist from Norway.

 In January 2008, the Wapping presses printed The Sun for the last time and London printing was transferred to Waltham Cross in the Borough of Broxbourne in Hertfordshire, where News International had built what is claimed to be the largest printing centre in Europe with 12 presses.
 The site also produces The Times and Sunday Times, Daily Telegraph and Sunday Telegraph, Wall Street Journal Europe (also a Murdoch newspaper), the London Evening Standard, and local papers.
 Northern printing had earlier been switched to a new plant at Knowsley on Merseyside and the Scottish Sun to another new plant at Motherwell near Glasgow.
 The three print centres represent a £600 million investment by NI and allowed all the titles to be produced with every page in full colour from 2008.
 The Waltham Cross plant is capable of producing one million copies an hour of a 120-page tabloid newspaper.
 In early 2011, the company vacated the Wapping complex, which in November 2011 was put on the market for a reputed £200 million.
 In May 2012, it was reported the Wapping site had been sold for £150 million to St George, part of Berkeley Group Holdings.